Welcome to University College Dublin.

 This welcome reception is an opportunity for graduate students to meet each other and to connect with representatives from a host of student support services who will be present.
 Stands will be held by the likes of Student Desk, Library, Innovation Academy, Access Services, Students Union, Student Societies, International Office, Information Technology Support, Careers, and the Sports Centre.

-President of UCD, Professor Andrew J. Deeks and Dean of Graduate Studies & Deputy Registrar, Associate Professor Barbara Dooley will give a welcome address.
+President of UCD, Professor Andrew J. Deeks and Dean of Graduate Studies & Deputy Registrar, Professor Barbara Dooley will give a welcome address.

 Refreshments will be served.